 What are they?
 Computer programs that search documents, especially on the World Wide Web, for a specified word or words and provide a list of documents in which they are found.
 Google, Bing and Yahoo!
-Search and are among the most popular.
+Search are among the most popular.
 See leading technology information and advice website Lifewire's The Best Search Engines of 2020 for more.

 What are they?
 Also known as web directories, these lead users to websites selected and reviewed by scholars, librarians, and teachers, and organized by subjects.

 Wikipedia's general disclaimer: "Wikipedia cannot guarantee the validity of the information found here.
 The content of any given article may recently have been changed, vandalized or altered by someone whose opinion does not correspond with the state of knowledge in the relevant fields."